STRATA (plural of STRATUM) : parts of a historical series representing a period or a stage of development

-Maria is a professional flutist who performs, teaches, and collaborates around the Chicago area.
+Maria is a professional flutist who performs, teaches, and collaborates throughout the Chicago area.
 As a trained Suzuki Flute teacher, Maria inspires many young flutists through private instruction.
 In addition to her private studio, she is a faculty member at North Park University and The Music Institute of Chicago.
 She holds the position of Second Flute with Northwest Indiana Symphony Orchestra and New Philharmonic.
 Maria has performed on flute and piccolo with the Elgin Symphony, South Bend Symphony, Chamber Opera Chicago, Illinois Philharmonic Orchestra, Rockford Symphony, and Civic Orchestra of Chicago.
 She has previously served as faculty at DePaul's Community Music Division.

 Maria began private lessons with Berta Frank at age eleven.
 She received her Bachelor's Degree in flute performance from the Crane School of Music at SUNY Potsdam, studying with Kenneth Andrews.
 While earning her Master's Degree and Professional Studies certificate at the Cleveland Institute of Music, she studied with Joshua Smith.
 Maria also studied extensively with Mary Kay Fink and has performed in master classes with Emmanuel Pahud and Robert Langevin.
 Her Suzuki training began in 2014 at the Great Lakes Suzuki Institute in Hamilton, ON.

 Recently, Maria completed training in Mental Health First Aid.
 She has also participated in Racial Healing Circles and Cultural Awareness Teacher Training.

 My approach to flute playing is strongly rooted with the Suzuki Method.
 Rich resonant sound, strong technique, and innovative practice habits are my teaching pillars for students at all levels.